alex-wap/alex-wap.github.io/_posts/2017-03-21-morale-event.md

 ---
 layout: post
 category : work
-tagline: "rough day at the office?" tags : [seattle, morale ]
+tagline: "what would you say you do here?" tags : [seattle, morale, microsoft ]
 ---
 {% include JB/setup %}